MicrosoftDocs/Viva/Viva/solutions/complex-organization-insights.md

 To download the report, you can download the PBI template for the [Business Continuity](../insights/Tutorials/power-bi-bc.md) report you executed as part of the preconditions.

 Once you have downloaded the report and the data sources have been modified, the report can show visualizations across the two tenants.
-See below for some example screen shots.
+See below for some example screenshots.

 **Example 1**